library-data-platform/ldlite/README.md

 installed.

 LDLite supports two modes of usage.
-* Ad-hoc uses a local DuckDB to enable downloading small amounts of data and querying using sql.
+* Server mode uses a persistent postgres server and managed cron server to download large amounts of data for analytic processing and reporting.
-* Server uses a persistent postgres server and managed cron server to download large amounts of data for analytic processing and reporting.
+* Ad-hoc mode uses a local DuckDB database to enable downloading small amounts of data and querying using sql.

 ### Usage with a persistent postgres server